thoughtbot/guides/best-practices/README.md

 * Use [SendGrid](http://goo.gl/Kxu9W) or [Amazon SES](http://goo.gl/A5jAA) to
   deliver email in staging and production environments.
-* View mailer views using a tool like [mail_view](http://goo.gl/HhX8y) to view each created or updated view before merging.
+* Use a tool like [mail_view](http://goo.gl/HhX8y) to look at each created or updated mailer view before merging.

 Testing
 -------